rfernwood/MLTMS/README.md

 Contribution guidelines:
 - Only code and reports should be in the repo, i.e. **no data** should be committed
 - Please fork the repo and send pull requests against `master`.
+- RMarkdown files should be knit to GitHub-flavored markdown (`output: github_document` in the header).

 For those new to GitHub/Git a good source (light reading) can be found at [https://github.com/jennybc/happy-git-with-r](https://github.com/jennybc/happy-git-with-r)